-We also study the change in performance when evaluating outside the input WFE training range.
+We also study the change in performance when evaluating the model outside the input WFE training range.
 Fig.~\ref{fig:robust_wfe} shows the robustness of models trained on the two aberration regimes studied in this paper.
-Data containing more aberrations rapidly deteriorates the reconstruction.
-The models perform better when evaluated at lower aberration levels, but have limited performance when trained in the high aberration regime.
-To overcome these limitations, we train two models over the entire test WFE range, for each of the Zernike mode contents considered in the paper.
-Such models show excellent robustness, with minimal degradation compared to models having identical training and testing WFE distributions.
+Data containing more aberrations rapidly deteriorate the reconstruction.
+The models perform better when evaluated at lower aberration levels, but they have limited performance when trained in the high aberration regime.
+To overcome these limitations, we trained two models over the entire test WFE range for each of the Zernike mode contents considered in the paper.
+Such models show excellent robustness, with minimal degradation compared to models with identical training and testing WFE distributions.
 This suggests that these models could be robustly used in closed-loop operations, even with the aberration level decreasing with time.
 Regarding the varying spatial power spectral density of the wavefront, the residuals are generally constant along the Zernike modes, as seen in Fig.~\ref{fig:sign_ambi}.
-When giving the reconstructed PSFs as input to the same trained model, we have observed that most residual RMS WFE stay below 10~nm for a model trained on 70~nm rms as input and an S/N of 1000.
+When giving the reconstructed PSFs as input to the same trained model, we have observed that most residual RMS WFE stay below 10~nm for a model trained on 70~nm RMS as input and an S/N of 1000.
 A thorough analysis of a closed-loop application will be the subject of future work when testing the algorithm in the lab or on-sky.

-It can also be expected to have observations containing higher-order NCPAs (on top of the changing atmospheric residuals) than considered during training.
-For a model trained on 18 modes at 70~nm rms (S/N = 1000), we add 70 higher-order Zernike modes in the test data.
-We observe in Fig.~\ref{fig:robust_zmodes} a moderate degradation for the 18 modes when increasing the wavefront error contained in these additional modes, because the central PSF signature is mostly preserved.
+It can also be expected to have observations containing higher-order NCPAs (in addition to the changing atmospheric residuals) than considered during training.
+For a model trained on 18 modes at 70~nm RMS (S/N = 1000), we added 70 higher-order Zernike modes in the test data.
+In Fig.~\ref{fig:robust_zmodes}, we observe a moderate degradation for the 18 modes when increasing the wavefront error contained in these additional modes, because the central PSF signature is mostly preserved.